chef-boneyard/chef-rfc/drafts/file-specificity.md

 If the source attribute is given as an array, this will be used instead of the default lookup path.

-In a future release such as Chef 13, the default lookup path can be removed in favor of explicit specification of a lookup path when needed.
+The default lookup path can be deprecated in the future, but this is outside the scope of this RFC.

 ## Motivation